saurabhrpi/Gain-insight-into-financial-data/README.md

 * PDF View
 * New User Signup: Step 3

 One of the users visited a page more than 1500 times on a given day.
-That seems suspicious.
-Hence should be removed.
+That seemed suspicious, hence was removed.

 ## Recommendations
 Steps followed to find out the most similar pages to page595 (Physical Survey):